MishraShardendu22/BloodBank-IIT-Dharwad-Original/README.md

 ## Project Overview

-**Blood-Bank-IIT-Dharwad** is a comprehensive solution designed for efficient blood bank management.
+**Blood-Bank** is a comprehensive solution designed for efficient blood bank management.
 The project integrates multiple technologies to ensure a seamless flow between frontend and backend components, delivering a robust and secure platform for managing blood bank operations.

 ---